Stephen-X/Gr--Microblogging-Site/README.md

 - Heroku automatically collects static files during deployment, so you don't have to worry about that.
 Otherwise run `python manage.py collectstatic` to collects them to STATIC_ROOT after the debug mode is switched off.
 More info on [Django](https://docs.djangoproject.com/en/1.11/ref/contrib/staticfiles/).

-- Right now the website uses HTTP polling strategy to update the grumbles (messages) in a fixed interval (10s).
+- ~~Right now the website uses HTTP polling strategy to update the grumbles (messages) in a fixed interval (10s).
 This may not be an efficient solution for real-time message streams esp. for a social website.
-To be updated to WebSocket (e.g. Django Channels).
+To be updated to WebSocket (e.g. Django Channels).~~ WebSocket is implemented and tested deployment on Heroku.

 ## Screenshots